franciscomesquitaAI/franciscomesquitaAI.github.io/Projects.md

 subtitle: The test of all knowledge is experiment.
 Experiment is the sole judge of scientific 'truth'
 ---

-#  <a href="https://github.com/franciscomesquitaAI/Drowsiness-Detection" style="color: inherit; margin-top: 1rem;"> Drowsiness Detection using YOLO </a>
+#  <a href="https://github.com/franciscomesquitaAI/Drowsiness-Detection" style="color: inherit;"> Drowsiness Detection using YOLO </a>
 <div style="margin-bottom: 5px; margin-top: 1rem;">
-Project focused on developing a computer vision system to detect drowsiness in individuals using the YOLO (You Only Look Once) network.
-By employing YOLO, a real-time object detection algorithm, the system can accurately identify facial landmarks and monitor eye movement patterns indicative of drowsiness.
-Leveraging machine learning techniques, such as image processing and deep neural networks, this project aims to enhance safety measures, particularly in scenarios such as driving, where drowsiness poses significant risks.
-The system can provide timely alerts or interventions to prevent accidents and promote vigilant behavior among users.
+Project aims to develop a computer vision system using YOLO network to detect drowsiness by analyzing facial landmarks and eye movements.
+It enhances safety, especially in activities like driving, by providing timely alerts to prevent accidents.
 </div>
 - **Pandas:** Data manipulation and analysis
 - **Tensorflow:** Deep Learning framework library